outfox/fennecs/doc/docs/Streams/Filters.md

 var filteredStream = stream with
 {
     Subset = otherFilter.Subset
-        .Add(Component.PlainComponent<Alive>())
+        .Add(Comp<Alive>.Plain)
-        .Remove(Component.PlainComponent<Dead>()),
+        .Remove(Comp<Dead>.Plain),
-    Exclude = otherFilter.Subset.Union([Component.AnyRelation<Owes>()]),
+    Exclude = otherFilter.Exclude.Union([(Comp) Comp<Owes>.Matching(Match.Entity)]),
 };
 ```

 ## Future Features
-The `Component` utility class to create the necessary filter expressions is likely to have its API reviewed and tightened, to make the syntax more readable and easier to use.
+The `Comp<T>` expression API used to create the necessary filter expressions is likely to have its API reviewed and tightened, to make the syntax more readable and easier to use.
 It might get unified into a Mask-like system as used internally to power QueryBuilders.